-I am delighted to be part of the WPI community!
-One of the best things about teaching at WPI is the emphasis on practice, experience, and action.
+One of the best things about teaching at WPI is the emphasis on practice, experience, and impact.
 Through project work, students get the opportunity to put their classroom learning into action for the benefit of society.
 The students of WPI are here to change the world, and I feel privileged to be able to help give them the analytical tools they need to accomplish their goals.
-The courses I teach – Human Biology, Genetics, and Anatomy & Physiology – help students discover the fascinating ways in which humans move, grow, reproduce, and interact with the environment.
-I employ active learning in my classrooms whenever possible – through the use of case studies, group problem-solving, and clickers – because I believe that the best way for a student to understand a concept is to apply that concept to the solution of a practical problem.
+I employ active learning in my classrooms whenever possible – through the use of case studies, group problem-solving, and polling software – because I believe that the best way for a student to understand a concept is to apply that concept to the solution of a practical problem.